Seva-Dutta/CODSOFT/README.md

-# CODSOFT
+# CodSoft@Task-1
-This repository contains the tasks that were given under Internship program of CodSoft, under Python Programming.
+This repository contains the first tasks that were given under Internship program of CodSoft, under Python Programming.